 Cha ghabh iad facal ùrnuigh

 ’S dùil rium caol a ghearradh às,

 Thilg mi ’n dara taobh e

 Let’s sing, sing, sing, sing/ Let’s sing about the moccasins/ Our song won’t be heavy/ Hokey-ho for the mocassins!

 1. James Ryan got started/ With a piece of hide for the moccasins/ Although he tanned the ankle leather/ They weren’t yet soft enough.

 2. When I go down to mass/ In the company of the lasses/ They can’t say a word of prayer/ For staring at my moccasins.

 3. I got a piece of sheepskin/ To cut a strip from it/ I tossed it to one side / But found a calf-hide.

 (Translation by Margaret Bennett, published in The Last Stronghold.)

-With a foot in each camp of Science and Religion, Scot AnSgeulaiche combines the Highland tradition music and Tale with electro-acoustic treatment.
-He is a Seanachaidh, or teller of Tales from the west coast of Scotland.
+With a foot in each camp of Science and Religion, Scot AnSgeulaiche combines Highland traditional music and Tale with electro-acoustic treatment.
+He is a Seanachaidh, or teller of Tales, from the west coast of Scotland.